-Kara Hill is the Director of Integrated Healthcare Initiative at the Mental Health America of Greater Houston, in Houston, TX and began her career in Columbus, Ohio at New Directions of Knox County, assisting victims of domestic violence.
-Throughout her career, she has helped homeless individuals find housing as Director of Housing Services with The Salvation Army of Greater Columbus and as Rapid Re-Housing Trainer; she has assisted needy individuals addressing their healthcare needs as Clinic Manager with The Clinic at Faith Mission and as a social worker at Physicians’ Free Clinic.
-For the past 4 years, Kara led Christ Clinic in Katy, Texas as its Executive Director.
+Kara Hill is the Director of Integrated Healthcare Initiatives at Mental Health America of Greater Houston, in Houston, TX.
+Kara began her career in Columbus, Ohio at New Directions of Knox County, assisting victims of domestic violence.
+Throughout her career, she has helped homeless individuals find housing as Director of Housing Services with The Salvation Army of Greater Columbus, and as a Rapid Re-Housing Trainer.
+Kara has assisted needy individuals addressing their healthcare needs as Clinic Manager with The Clinic at Faith Mission and as a social worker at Physicians’ Free Clinic.
+Prior to coming to MHA, Kara led Christ Clinic in Katy, Texas as its Executive Director.
 A graduate of Bowling Green State University, Kara holds a Bachelor of Science in Social Work.
 She earned her Biblical Leadership Certificate at Vineyard Leadership Institute and successfully completed the Leadership Institute for Non Profit Executives at Rice University.
 Kara and her husband live in Katy with their two children.

 Adam Wright, CPA

 Adam Wright, CPA is the Associate Director of Accounting and Operations for the University of Texas/Texas A&M Investment Management Company, located in Austin TX.
-His previous experience includes working for nearly ten years with the State of Texas Auditor’s Office and public accounting firm Weaver & Tidwell, LLP and for CohenReznick as an consulting and disaster recovery services for government and not-for-profit organization.
+His previous experience includes working for nearly ten years with the State of Texas Auditor’s Office; the public accounting firm Weaver & Tidwell, LLP; and for CohnReznick as an consulting and disaster recovery services for government and not-for-profit organization.
 He graduated with a degree in Business Administration from the University of Texas at Austin.

 Michael McMillin, J.D.